HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_configuration/wcm_adm_tools/wcm_member_fixer/wcm_admin_member-fixer.md

         `./ConfigEngine.sh run-wcm-admin-task-member-fixer -DPortalAdminId=username -DPortalAdminPwd=password -DWasUserId=username -DWasPassword=password -Dlibrary="MyLibrary"`

     !!!note
-        An administrator user name and password is not required if you have already specified the portal administrator username and password using the PortalAdminId and PortalAdminPwd settings in the wkplc.properties file.
+        - An administrator user name and password is not required if you have already specified the portal administrator username and password using the `PortalAdminId` and `PortalAdminPwd` settings in the `wkplc.properties` file.

-    !!!note
-        Before you progress to the next step and run the member fixer task in fix mode, ensure that the report mode indicates that the updates will happen as you require.
+        - Before you progress to the next step and run the member fixer task in fix mode, ensure that the report mode indicates that the updates will happen as you require.
 A summary of the updates will be shown by the command.

     A detailed report containing the updates that will be made for each item will be shown in the SystemOut.log file located in wp_profile_root\logs\HCL Portal and HCL Web Content Manager.